trobz/git-bzr-merge/README.md

 ### git to bzr

+1. 2 cases:
-1.a create a git branch based on bzr target branch (use git-remote-bzr) 1.b already exist, pull bzr sources
+..1. create a git branch based on bzr target branch (use git-remote-bzr) ..2. already exist, pull bzr sources
 2. export the current filtered git branch to a tmp branch
 3. merge the tmp branch with the bzr branch
 4. push back on bzr